-Apple invites Hollywood to Silicon Valley in television push
+Apple updates news app, digital wallet; set to enter video streaming

 Apple’s TV push has been cloaked in mystery.
 Even producers of Apple’s shows are unsure about many of the details about when and how audiences will be able to see their work.

-On Monday, Apple also is expected to unveil an Apple News subscription option featuring content from major publishers and a new credit card with Goldman Sachs to bolster Apple Pay.
+The company also introduced Apple Arcade, a game subscription service that will work on phones, tablets and desktop computers and include games from a range of developers.

+Apple shares were down about 1.3 percent after about an hour of presentations at the event, which was broadcast online.

-While Apple plans to spend $2 billion on original shows this year and has hired Hollywood veterans to oversee them, it is unlikely to take on Netflix or Amazon directly by including libraries of older shows.
-Instead, its model is expected to more closely resemble the App Store, offering paid subscriptions to other media companies’ programming and keeping a cut of sales.
+While Apple plans to spend $2 billion on original shows this year and has hired Hollywood veterans to oversee them, it is unlikely to take on Netflix Inc or Amazon.com Inc directly by including libraries of older shows.
+Instead, its model is expected to more closely resemble the App Store, offering paid subscriptions to other media companies’ programing and keeping a cut of sales.

 Ahead of the launch, Apple negotiated deals that would let Apple bundle and sell networks at a discount, replicating a business model from the cable TV industry, one source familiar with the matter said.